 Very few of those offerings have detachable magazines, and the ones that do are proprietary in nature.
 To my knowledge, not a single one includes a 20 MOA rail from the factory.
 Some of them don’t have threaded barrels.
 None of them have threaded bolt handles.
 So if you wanted a rifle that has all those things, you could either buy one of those factory rifles and start hacking it up or you could troll the secondary market and pick up a Remington 700 action that you could send off for a new barrel, trigger, bottom metal, 20 MOA rail, oversize bolt knob, and bedded stock or chassis.
 All of that will cost you several thousand dollars.
 I generally figure that a sorted, accurate precision rifle will start in the $2500 neighborhood and go up from there.

 The RPR’s MSRP is $1399.
 Mount a nice scope, throw a bipod and a sling on it, and start shooting.
 If you end up hating it, swap out the stock with any of the widely available commercial offerings for the AR-15 and go to town.
 Same thing for the hand guard.
 Even with both of those upgrades, you’re still under two grand.
 About the time you burn up the factory barrel, somebody will be making high quality replacements that you’ll likely be able to install at home with the bare essentials in tools.

-Ruger has absolutely knocked it out of the park with this rifle giving you fantastic out-of-the-box performance.
+Ruger has absolutely knocked it out of the park with this long-range rifle giving you fantastic out-of-the-box performance.
 It’s a great gun to shoot accurately from a bench, but does equally well off improvised barriers, rests, and bipods.
-This rifle represents one of the best values in the market today and I look forward to seeing where things go over the next year.
+After the shoot, this bolt-action rifle offers easy disassembly and care.
+It represents one of the best values in the market today, and I look forward to seeing where things go over the next year.